I remember hearing “Airportman,” the first track from the 1998 R.E.M. album Up, and thinking, That’s it, they’ve lost it.

 A Berry-less R.E.M.

-This was R.E.M. experimenting.
+Up was R.E.M. experimenting.
 According to Tony Fletcher’s Perfect Circle: The Story of R.E.M., guitarist Peter Buck and bassist Mike Mills began fiddling with drum machines and synthesizers even before Berry announced his departure.
-“Hope” is one of those experiments, with a fast drum loop and Kraftwerk-esque keyboard sounds.
-Lead singer Michael Stipe sings a simple melody, but Mills’ beautiful countermelodies begin to emerge.
-The song sneaks up on you; by the end the instrumentation has built up so much that a wonderful cacophony explodes in your head.

-The rest of the album is choppy; like most R.E.M. albums, the quality tends to taper toward the end, and I still haven’t warmed to the single “Daysleeper.”
+The album is a huge departure from the jangle-pop sensibilities that the band kept when Berry was with the band; however, without Berry, the ship seems rudderless.
+They tend to lose their focus toward the end of the record, and I still haven’t warmed to the single “Daysleeper.”
 But I’ve grown to appreciate more songs on it than just “At My Most Beautiful” (which is my all-time favorite R.E.M. song).
-It certainly doesn’t approach the top of the list of my favorite R.E.M. albums (Yes, I have a list), and it isn’t near the bottom, either.
-But given my first impression, it had nowhere to go but, well, up.
+It certainly doesn’t approach the top of the list of my favorite R.E.M. albums, but it isn’t near the bottom, either.
+Given my first impression, though, it had nowhere to go but, well, up.